wuzelun007/VisualSearchServer/readme.md

 ####Running code on AWS

-The easiest way to use the code is to launch "ami-b80f0ad2" in AWS North Virginia (us-east-1) region.
+The easiest way to use this project is to launch "ami-b80f0ad2" in AWS North Virginia (us-east-1) region.
-Make sure that you keep port 9000 open.
-Once logged in run following commands.
+Make sure that you keep port 9000 open and use "g2.2xlarge" instance type.
 We strongly recommended using IAM roles, rather than manually entering credentials.
 However you might need to configure AWS region "us-east-1" manually.
+Once logged in run following commands.
  ```
   cd VisualSearchServer
   git pull
   sudo chmod 777 /mnt/
   aws configure
 ```

 ####Index images